-4.1 Learning from Utility-Feedback
+5.1.
+Learning from Utility-Feedback

-To avoid this problem, we plan to apply a novel learning approach for optimizing the prediction accuracy of the described CBR applications in the field of wastewater treatment.
-The advantage of this alternative learning approach (see [Stahl, 2003] for a detailed description) is that it allows flexible learning of both, feature weights and local similarity measures and that it is not restricted to traditional classification tasks.
+To avoid this problem, we plan to apply a novel learning approach for optimizing the prediction accuracy of the described CBR applications.
+The advantage of this alternative learning approach (see [15] for a detailed description) is that it allows flexible learning of both, feature weights and local similarity measures and that it is not restricted to classification tasks.
 The basic assumption of this approach is the existence of some similarity teacher who is able to estimate the relative utility of retrieved cases with respect to a given set of training queries.
-This means the teacher has not to decide absolutely whether a given case is useful or not, but must only be able to compare given cases with respect to their utility resulting in statements like "case x is more useful than case y".
-Such a kind of utility feedback leads to partially ordered lists of cases representing the desired outcome of a similarity-based retrieval for given training queries.
-The task of the learning algorithm is then to find a similarity measure leading to these optimal retrieval results as close as possible.
-Here, genetic algorithms have been applied successfully [Stahl and Gabel, 2003].
+This means, the teacher has not to decide absolutely whether a given case is useful or not, but must only be able to compare given cases with respect to their utility resulting in statements like "case x is more useful than case y".
+Such a kind of feedback leads to partially ordered lists of cases representing the desired outcome of a similaritybased retrieval for given training queries.
+The task of the learning algorithm then is to find a similarity measure leading to these optimal retrieval results as close as possible.
+Here, genetic algorithms have been applied successfully [16].

-4.2 Exploiting Solution Similarity
+5.2.
+Exploiting Solution Similarity